adicu/devfest-workshops/README.md

-⚠️ Note: this workshop series is still an active work in progress.
-Stay tuned for updates soon!
+⚠️ *Note: this workshop series is still an active work in progress.
+Stay tuned for updates soon!* ⚠️

 # devfest-workshops